top of page

 Note 2 — Where in this blog post we say we are not free from sin either, because we have our own Frisian bias, think of this as 'reconstructing history' as writer Atte Jongstra (2024) explained.
 "It is the recreation of the historic house of Frisia."
 'Reconstructing history' is an answer to a period of 'deconstructing history' that happened in the nineteenth century whereby much of the history has been destroyed.
 All Frisian sagas, myths, and legends were regarded as mere fantasy and thus annihilated.

-Note 3 - Why Frisians have to write their own history, check our post Three books reviewed ‘on Frisia’: Is history evidence based?
-The books reviewed are: Willemsen, A & Kik, H. (eds), Dorestad and its Networks.
+Note 3 — Why Frisians have to write their own history, check our blog post Three books (and a comic) reviewed ‘on Frisia’: Is history evidence based?
+The books reviewed are: Willemsen, A & Kik, H. (eds.), Dorestad and its Networks.
 Communities, Contact and Conflict in Early Medieval Europe (2021), Nieuwenhuijsen, K., Robrecht de Fries.
-Graaf van Vlaanderen, held van Holland (2022), and Heerma van Voss, L., et al (eds.), Nog meer wereldgeschiedenis van Nederland (2022).
+Graaf van Vlaanderen, held van Holland (2022), and Heerma van Voss, L., et al. (eds.), Nog meer wereldgeschiedenis van Nederland (2022).

-Note 4 – The title “Wa bin ik, wa bist do en wa bin wy?” (‘who am I, who are you, and who are we?’) is Mid-Frisian language and a quote from the song Trije (‘three’) from the album Magysk Teater, allinnich foar gekken (‘magical theatre, exclusively for the insane’) written by the band Reboelje ‘rebellion’, published 1991.
+Note 4 – The title “Wa bin ik, wa bist do en wa bin wy?” (‘who am I, who are you, and who are we?’) is the Mid Frisian language and a quote from the song Trije (‘three’) from the album Magysk Teater, allinnich foar gekken (‘magical theatre, exclusively for the insane’) written by the band Reboelje ‘rebellion’, published in the year 1991.

 Suggested Music